Amazon opens third cashierless Go store in Seattle, this one in South Lake Union

 The Go stores rely on customers to swipe an app when they walk in, then trains a series of cameras on them while they shop to track the items they take off shelves.
 Shoppers can then stroll out the doors without checking out, and their Amazon accounts are charged.

-Amazon tested the first Go store, located in the ground floor of its Day One headquarters, with employees for more than a year before opening it to anyone.
+Amazon tested the first Go store, located in the ground floor of its Day One headquarters, with employees for more than a year before opening it to the public.
 Its second store opened in the heart of downtown, at Fifth and Marion, last week.

 Most Read Business Stories